malfter/ansible-role-fstab_mounts/README.md

 # ansible-role-fstab_mounts

-This Ansible role was created by me in order to easier manage a couple of different programs who all need to create entries in `/etc/fstab` in a specific order, and are therefore somewhat dependent on each other.
+This Ansible role was created by me in order to easier manage a couple of different programs who all need to create entries in `/etc/fstab`, and are therefore somewhat dependent on each other.
 This role can create the following types of `fstab` mount entries:

 - Boot mounts
 - Normal mounts